CalebBav234/Proyecto_TecWeb_G3_nuevo/README.md

 This API models a simple e-learning platform called **Educocha**.

-The idea is to simulate a real scenario where:
+The goal of this project is to simulate a realistic online learning service where a university or training center can manage students, courses, lessons and certificates in a structured way.
+Instead of building an abstract CRUD, we wanted a scenario that looks close to something that could actually be used in production.

+In this context:

 - Users register and log in.
 - An **Admin** manages: